jicruz96/holbertonschool-interview/0x16-rotate_2d_matrix/README.md

-# Interview Prep: Rotate a 2D Matric
+# Interview Prep: Rotate a 2D Matrix

 ## Description of Problems, Constraints